Slicer/Slicer/Docs/developer_guide/script_repository/dicom.md

 # Create patient and study and put the volume under the study
 shNode = slicer.vtkMRMLSubjectHierarchyNode.GetSubjectHierarchyNode(slicer.mrmlScene)
+# set IDs.
+Note: this does not equal to specifying DICOM tags, those are only the names that appear in the hierarchy tree
 patientItemID = shNode.CreateSubjectItem(shNode.GetSceneItemID(), "test patient")
 studyItemID = shNode.CreateStudyItem(patientItemID, "test study")
 volumeShItemID = shNode.GetItemByDataNode(volumeNode)